matloff/dsld/README.md

    </tr>
 </table>

-The correlation between predicted [Y] and gender has decreased significantly.
+We can see that the correlation between predicted wage income and gender has decreased significantly.
 Conversely, test Accuracy increased by about \$700 dollars.
-Thus, we see an increase in fairness at loss of accuracy.
+Thus, we see an increase in fairness at some expense of accuracy.

 ## Function List
 - **DsldLinear**/**DsldLogit**: Comparison of conditions for sensitive groups via linear/logistic models